Gayther

 Discover Gayther Trinary, three unique services focused on the different aspects and requirements of the LGBTQIA+ community

 IMPORTANT DISCLAIMER: The advocates’ and pioneers’ collections are designed to highlight exceptional individuals worldwide.
 Though Gayther is an LGBTQIA+ community resource, some of the individuals featured may not identify or have confirmed their sexual or gender identity.
-Gayther believes in inclusivity and the right for people to choose whether they share personal details about themselves, including those in the public eye.
+Gayther believes in inclusivity and in people’s right to choose whether to share personal details, including those in the public eye.
 Featuring a person is not meant to cause offence or controversy; instead, it is only our intention to showcase exceptional individuals.
-Though we endeavour to keep all information across the site updated, we do not provide any guarantees of the accuracy and completeness of any information displayed.
-This page may contain external links to third party websites; Gayther provides these links for your convenience and does not endorse, warrant or recommend any particular products or services.
+Though we endeavour to keep all information across the site up to date, we do not guarantee the accuracy or completeness of any information displayed.
+This page may contain external links to third-party websites; Gayther provides these links for your convenience and does not endorse, warrant or recommend any particular products or services.
 By clicking on any external links, you will leave Gayther and be taken to the third-party website, which you do so at your own risk and by accessing the site, you will be required to comply with the external third party’s terms and conditions of use and privacy policies